sixtyandme logo

 For yogurt containers and vitamin and prescription bottles, this will take a bit of research so I will be doing some digging.
 My grocery does offer milk from a dairy that is in returnable glass bottles, so that is a strong possibility.

-The fortunate thing is that outdoor farmer’s markets are opening soon, and there may be other food storage options I haven’t explored.
+The fortunate thing is that we have farmer’s markets to rely on, and there may be other food storage options I haven’t explored.

 Finally, Time and Inconvenience